flutter-tizen/plugins/packages/tizen_log/README.md

 Log.fatal(logTag, 'fatal message');
 ```

-Log priorities from lowest to highest and their meaning:
-- verbose - detailed information for debugging
-- debug - brief information for debugging
-- info - for administration, typically used to report progress of the application
-- warn - to indicate problems that the program can tolerate, but should be resolved whenever possible
-- error - to indicate problems that disturb the normal workflow of the application, such as functional or performance limitations
-- fatal - to indicate problems that entirely block the normal workflow of the application

 ### Customizing the logs

 To add file name, function name and line number to logs, use `--dart-define=DEBUG_MODE=debug` flag: